unicar9/inventory-demo/README.md

  ![List of assets](https://github.com/unicar9/inventory-demo/blob/master/screenshots/2.png)

-* Listing all malls, you can edit and delete each mall by clicking the button, and you can enter the detail page by cliding the mall card itself.
+* Listing all malls, you can edit and delete each mall by clicking the button, and you can enter the detail page by clicking the mall card itself.

  ![List of malls](https://github.com/unicar9/inventory-demo/blob/master/screenshots/3.png)